 A third lot is on NW 15th, behind the stores.
 One spot off-loads right and two others have an off-load area between them.

-Located on SE East Devils Lake Road, the Tanger Outlet Center, has more than 60 stores and includes restaurants.
+Located on SE East Devils Lake Road, the Lincoln City Outlets, has more than 60 stores and includes restaurants.
 In the village area restrooms have no doors and the ones in the office building area have two doors – one that is always open.
 The restrooms invite access by both sexes if assistance is required.

 The Center has twenty uncovered parking spots that off-load in a variety of ways, some behind the Center and some on the top of the parking structure.
 An elevator is available for descent.
 There are more spots in the covered area as well.